xefensor/Retold/docs/ai_generated/retold_mod_system.md

 - mobs use Retold faction/territory/behavior systems
 - torch weather and extinguished torch blocks add environmental pressure
 - client visuals are synchronized for stage, sky, teaching UI, and chronolith beams

+## Design Direction Source

+Active design direction lives in [`retold_roadmap.md`](retold_roadmap.md).
+This architecture doc focuses on how the current code is organized and which subsystem owns each behavior.

 ## Entry Point